 Originally from N.Ireland, I now live at the foot of the South Downs outside Brighton in West Sussex with my husband.
-I have three grown-up sons by my first husband who died in 2003, a stepson and step-daughter, and four grandchildren.
+I have three grown-up sons by my first husband who died in 2003, a stepson and step-daughter, and five grandchildren.

 I enjoyed teaching English in secondary schools, until I retired in 2013 giving me time to be creative.
 Literature has been a constant for me, for the way in which it challenges and enriches my view of life and just for the sheer beauty of the words.